PGWelch/com.opendoorlogistics/README.md

 Each project holds any 3rd party jars it is dependent on within its *lib* folder, so you don't need to download any other jars to build them.

-### Debugging in Eclipse
-Once the projects are building correctly if you don't need to use the vehicle routing functionality, then simply start ODL Studio by selecting *Debug As, Java Application* for the file *AppFrame.java* in the project *com.opendoorlogistics.studio*.
-If you plan to use the vehicle routing functionality, debug the file *RunJsprit.java* in the project *com.opendoorlogistics.jsprit.debugger*.

 ## List of Eclipse projects

 #### com.opendoorlogistics.api